0xSaturno/rivals-vfx-editor/README.md

 2. **Load your .json files** by dragging them into the import area or by clicking to select them.
 3. **Select the parameters** you want to modify using the checkboxes.
 4. **Use the global controls** in the left panel to make your desired changes.
 5. **Save your files** by clicking the "Save Files" button.
-A window will appear to ask for your output folder, grant access the browser to that path.
+A window will appear to ask for your output folder, grant the browser access to that path.
 The modified files will be saved to a new folder named `output` in the same location you chose to save.
 6. **Convert your edited .json files** with the `convert_to_uasset.bat` script, wait for the conversion to complete and the converted files will be ready for paking.

-## **🔄️ Convertion scripts Usage**
+## **🔄️ Conversion Scripts Usage**

 Check **Setup Requirements** first to be able to use the scripts.
 * `convert_to_json.bat` can be used to batch convert .uasset files to .json.
 * `convert_to_uasset.bat` can be used to batch convert .json files back to .uasset.

-*by Saturn*